easbarba/qas.rb/README.md

 Get all dependencies and install with:

-    $ make install
+    $ bin/setup && bin/install

 ## Container

 ## TODO

-- check if error 'unable to access' repository and go on to the next one.
 - more management utilities
-- provide binary

 ## History
-The `floss` project initially was a module of a bigger package called `cejo` and later on extracted as standalone to follow the UNIX main rule: 'do one thing, well'.
+The `floss` project initially was a module of a bigger package called `cejo` later on extracted as standalone to follow UNIX main rule: 'do one thing, well'.

 ## License